Import ESRI ADF format files as either a drawing or a surface depending on the data the file contains. ESRI ADF is sometimes called ArcGrid format.

 Use Style to style the image if it shows terrain elevation or other non-photographic raster information.

 ADF files normally are accompanied by a prj file that gives projection information, in which case the system will automatically assign the correct initial projection.
-If no projection information accompanies the file or if the projection information is wrongly specified, we must launch Assign Initial Coordinate System in the Component pane to specify the correct initial projection for the imported component.
+If no projection information accompanies the file or if the projection information is wrongly specified, we must launch Assign Initial Coordinate System in the Info pane to specify the correct initial projection for the imported component.

 For a step-by-step example, see the Example: Import an ESRI ADF File and Apply Style and Hillshading topic.